wdporter/i-am-that-vuepress/45-what-comes-and-goes-has-no-being/readme.md

 **M:**&ensp;Don’t try to understand!
 Enough if you do not misunderstand.
 Don’t rely on your mind for liberation.
 It is the mind that brought you into bondage.
 Go beyond it altogether.

 What is beginningless cannot have a cause.
 It is not that you knew what you are and then you have forgotten.
 Once you know, you cannot forget.
 Ignorance has no beginning, but can have an end.
 Enquire: who is ignorant? and ignorance will dissolve like a dream.
 The world is full of contradictions, hence your search for harmony and peace.
 These you cannot find in the world, for the world is the child of chaos.
 To find order you must search within.
-The world comes into being only when you are born in a body.
+The world comes into beïng only when you are born in a body.
 No body — no world.
 First enquire whether you are the body.
 The understanding of the world will come later.

 **Q:**&ensp;What you say sounds convincing, but of what use is it to the private person, who knows itself to be in the world and of the world?